rclone/rclone/docs/content/crypt.md

 ## Example ##

-To test I made a little directory of files
+To test I made a little directory of files using "standard" file name encryption.

 ```
 plaintext/